degi/wanulcas/docs/background.md

 WaNuLCAS model is meant as a prototype model, not including all possible tree-soil-crop interaction relationships that one can imagine, but incorporating a core of relations which we are fairly sure of for each specific case.
-In this sense the model can be viewed as a \'null model\' (Gotelli and Graves, 1996) which can be used like a null hypothesis as a background against which specific data sets can be tested.
+In this sense the model can be viewed as a 'null model' (Gotelli and Graves, 1996) which can be used like a null hypothesis as a background against which specific data sets can be tested.
 The open modeling frame will allow users to add other relationships when and